zeek/zeek/scripts/base/bif/data.bif.zeek.rst

 #####
 ================================================ =====================================================================
 :zeek:type:`Broker::DataType`: :zeek:type:`enum` Enumerates the possible types that :zeek:see:`Broker::Data` may be in
-                                                 terms of Bro data types.
+                                                 terms of Zeek data types.
 ================================================ =====================================================================

 Functions